UMN-CMS/ldmx-scripts/bare_metal_build.md

 This document is focused on how this bare metal build was constructed so that we can hopefully make it easier to update the ldmx-sw environment here in the future.

-**Note**: I am expecting this bare metal build to be a stop-gap solution while we wait for singularity to be installed on our cluster.
+**Note**: This bare metal build has been archived and the associated environment scripts are saved in the [bare](https://github.com/UMN-CMS/ldmx-scripts/releases/tag/bare) release.
+Many of the dependencies built using these instructions will be or have been removed in order to save space on `/local/`.

 ## Current Environment